 Apply this policy where Fire and Emergency New Zealand (“Fire and Emergency”) has not received levy by the due date, or where a person liable to pay the levy requests that interest be waived.

-This policy is effective for contracts from 1 July 2026.
+This policy is effective for contracts incepted from 1 July 2026.

 Purpose